|Nutrition Facts (per serving)|

 Position a rack in the upper and lower third of the oven and heat to 350 F. Line 2 cookie sheets with parchment paper or nonstick baking mats.

 In a medium bowl, whisk the flour, baking powder, and salt together.
 Set aside.

 In a large bowl, beat the softened butter with an electric mixer until fluffy.
 Add the powdered sugar and beat well.

-Gradually add the flour mixture to the butter mixture, beating until incorporated, making sure not to overmix.
+Gradually add the flour mixture to the butter mixture, beating until incorporated but make sure not to overmix.
 Stir in the chocolate chips.

 Drop the chocolate chip cookie dough by rounded tablespoonfuls onto the prepared cookie sheets, leaving an inch between each cookie.